squ1rrel-ctf/squ1rrel.dev/_posts/2022-12-27-nite-jsapi.md

 In a lot of challenges, the bug would be here.
 But this uses the `URL` constructor.
 We're not breaking this.
 So how do we do this?
 Well, I noticed that when you visit any subdomain of `jsapi.tech`, you get a GitHub Pages 404 page.
 So every subdomain is hooked into GitHub Pages.
 Now, this wouldn't normally be exploitable -- but GitHub doesn't tie registered domains to user accounts.
 Instead, they expect you to register DNS to a domain and then immediately publish to it.
 If you don't, *anyone can publish to it later on*.
 And that's exactly the exploit here.
 So I just made a repo and published to `squ1rrel.jsapi.tech`, and I'm in!

 Now, we have to use the iframe API to get the flag.
-Unfortunately, we can't just put a script in -- not only because of a Content Security Policy, but because the Notes app is using `DOMPufify`.
+Unfortunately, we can't just put a script in -- not only because of a Content Security Policy, but because the Notes app is using `DOMPurify`.
 Lucky for us, though, they're using it insecurely:

 ```js
 DOMPurify.sanitize(str, {ADD_TAGS: ['link','style']}); // allow CSS